 This summer, three deserving students from the South Carolina College of Pharmacy (SCCP), interested in independent pharmacy ownership, got a very unique and rewarding experience at Live Oak Bank located in Wilmington, North Carolina.
 This financial institution is one of the foremost leading and innovative lenders in independent pharmacy.

 Are you interested in learning more about compounding?
 Register for the 2018 PCCA Student Boot Camp on Saturday, February 10, 2018 and Sunday, February 11, 2018 from 8:00 am to 5:30 pm.
 This program will introduce students to unique dosage forms, basic compounding techniques, legal and regulatory updates, and quality and safety aspects used by contemporary compounding pharmacists.

 Pharmacy Students Place in Top 10 Nationally at Compounding Competition

 South Carolina College of Pharmacy students Kristen Arnall, Sarah Lewter and Adam Talbert went into the national Medisca Student Pharmacist Compounding Competition with the saying "Third time’s a charm!"
 The event, held in Los Angeles, California, was a two-day competition between 22 teams from pharmacy schools across the country who had been invited to participate.
 Elite guests from USP, ACHC, IJPC, and Medisca gave informative presentations during the event, and numerous networking opportunities were available with them as well as other participating students.
 The competition consisted of four parts, each weighing differently and having varying relevance to the world of compounding.

-Fifth Annual Business Plan Competition Live Presentations
+Sixth Annual Business Plan Competition Live Presentations

 Dr. Gene Reeder Returns to USC